 - The Adventures of Baron Munchausen features Venus herself, appearing like in the Botticelli painting.

 - Barry Lyndon, directed by Stanley Kubrick, is visually modelled on rococo paintings, especially Thomas Gainsborough and Antoine Watteau.
 The effect is gorgeous.

-- One scene in Italian horror movie The Church (La Chiesah, 1989, writen by Dario Argento and directed by Michele Soavi) is taken directly from a Boris Vallejo painting "Vampire's Kiss".
+- One scene in Italian horror movie The Church (La Chiesa, 1989, writen by Dario Argento and directed by Michele Soavi) is taken directly from a Boris Vallejo painting "Vampire's Kiss".
 Also, the design for the lizard-demon-gargoyle creature is taken from a infamous 1600s wood-carving depicting a man selling his soul to the devil.